prm9924/Spotify-Songs-Analysis/README.md

 Here is a link to our final paper.
 It is an HTML file knitted from and R markdown file in RStudio.
 [Final Paper](https://rpubs.com/pmish0/1133518)

-The original R file is also provided which shows our code.
+While the final paper does not include any code, if you are interested in seeing our code, the original R file is also provided in this repo.